Get the reportMore

-Yet, even if APM and tracing provide value on their own, organizations today are doubling down on these practices by incorporating them into a broader strategy of observability.
+Yet, even if application monitoring and tracing provide value on their own, organizations today are doubling down on these practices by incorporating them into a broader strategy of observability.

 A typical APM workflow involves collecting data from applications (such as request rates and latency times), looking for anomalous patterns and generating alerts based on the anomalies.
 Engineers then drill into the data to determine the source of the performance issue (and to ascertain whether it is indeed a performance problem and not a mere fluctuation in performance trends).